Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Description: **
 Do not induce a change of context when setting the focus on an element, entering data or activating a form element without this change being predictable (button) or the user has been warned.

-Do not impose on the user a time limit to perform an action and must be able to extend a given time to perform an action (exceptions: limited time promotional offer, action of more than 20 hours).
+Do not impose on the user a time limit to perform an action and must be able to extend a given time to perform an action.

 **Checklist:**
-If single-letter (upper/lower case) keyboard shortcuts are available, make sure that you can disable or modify these shortcuts.
+If keyboard shortcuts are available, make sure that you can disable, modify these shortcuts or they can activated only when the component has focus.

 If content appears on mouse over or focus (eg tooltip), the user must be able to:
-- Hide this new content without the need to move the pointer or focus (eg with the escape key).
+- Hide this new content without the need to move the pointer or focus (eg with the <<kbd>esc.</kbd> key).
 - Move the mouse pointer on this new content without it disappearing.

 **User Objective: **